stabwah/cheddrme/README.md

 # Cheddr

-Cheddr is a Bitcoin Cash Point Of Sale system that runs in most modern browsers (no server infrastructure required).
+Cheddr is a Bitcoin Cash Point Of Sale system that runs in most modern browsers - no server infrastructure required!

-To be lightning fast we accept zero-confirmation transactions (most payments completed within 2 seconds!).
+To be lightning fast we accept zero-confirmation transactions - most payments completed within 2 seconds!

 The online version is available at: https://pos.cheddr.cash/